ozendelait/rvc_devkit/flow/README.md

             ...
 ```

+For KITTI and Middlebury, there needs to be a file frame_0010.flo in each SEQ directory.
+For Sintel and VIPER there must be a frame_00xx.flo for each frame pair in each sequence.
+Note that the VIPER frame pairs are non-consecutive.
-For HD1K, the time for calculating the optical flow is expected in addition to each flow result.
+For HD1K (not currently supported), the time for calculating the optical flow is expected in addition to each flow result.
 The time in seconds is stored as a floating point value in ASCII encoding in a text file called ```frame_XXXX.txt```.
 The file must contain only that number.
 Runtime files should be placed right next to the flow results in the same directory.